 Jeanette Chippington MBE

 Jeanette says, “My first major competition was in 1995.
 At the beginning of my career I swam all four strokes but towards the end I specialised in 50m and 100m freestyle plus team relays.
 At the time I was being mentored by another SportsAble Paralympian, Denise Smith.
 She was an inspiration to me and I wanted to get to her level and beat her – which I did!
 I had to do a lot of upper body training and start each day with training at 5.30am – and that was just the first session of the day.
 Back then all I did was swim, eat, swim, eat, swim, swim some more and sleep.
-I even trained on my honeymoon and flew straight from there to the World Championships in New Zealand!
+I even trained on my honeymoon and flew straight from there to the World Championships in New Zealand!”

-There is something special about the Paralympics.
-All of a sudden the emotion of it all catches you out.
+“There is something special about the Paralympics.
+Suddenly the emotion of it all catches you out.
 I remember sitting in the changing rooms after the medal ceremony at Atlanta and thinking: “Ah yes, this is why I do what I do.”
-Just being a competitor and representing your country is enough but if you’re lucky to win a medal no one can take that feeling away from you.
+Just being a competitor and representing your country is enough but if you’re lucky to win a medal, no one can take that feeling away from you.

-To anyone thinking of joining SportsAble I would say have a go – try all the sports on offer and find one that you enjoy.
+“To anyone thinking of joining SportsAble I would say have a go – try all the sports on offer and find one that you enjoy.
 You have to enjoy what you do as then you don’t mind putting in all the hours of training.
 Nothing comes easy.
-If you want to get to world class level you have to give your life over to the training but the hard work pays off and the feeling of achievement is amazing.
+If you want to get to world class level you have to give your life over to the training but the hard work pays off and the feeling of achievement is amazing.”

 More about Swimming at SportsAble

 ***CORONAVIRUS UPDATE*** SportsAble was due to restart at the Magnet Leisure Centre in July, but sadly it was vandalised during Lockdown and not viable […]